Benjamin Francis Bradley

-Benjamin Francis Bradley (1898–1957) was a leading British communist and trade unionist who was accused of attempting to overthrow the British colonial authorities in India, leading to him being sentenced in the Meerut Conspiracy Trial.
-His imprisonment in 1929 provoked an enormous outcry, and in Britain, according to Stephen Howe, "probably inspired more left-wing pamphlet literature than any other colonial issue between the wars".
+Benjamin Francis Bradley (1898–1957) was a leading British communist and trade unionist who was accused of attempting to overthrow the British colonial rule in India, leading to him being sentenced in the Meerut Conspiracy Trial in 1933.
+His imprisonment in that case in 1929 provoked an enormous outcry, and in Britain, according to Stephen Howe, "probably inspired more left-wing pamphlet literature than any other colonial issue between the wars".
 He was also a key member of the Communist Party of Great Britain (CPGB).

 Life

 Early life

 Benjamin Francis Bradley, later known as "Ben Bradley", was born in Walthamstow, London, in January 1898.
 His father was a "time-keeper" at a motorworks and a night-watchman at a warehouse.
 Bradley's parents had 8 children, two of which died in infancy.
 In 1914 at the age of 16, Bradley left school to work as an engineer's apprentice.
-After briefly serving with the British Navy during World War I between 1916-1918, he returned to working in Britain as an engineer until 1921.
+After briefly serving with the British Navy during World War I between 1916 and 1918, he returned to working in Britain as an engineer until 1921.
 He was a member of the Amalgamated Engineering Union from its foundation in 1920.
 Bradley was also active within the National Unimployed Workers Movement led by Wal Hannington, and the Metalworkers Minority Movement.

 Political activities

-In 1921 Bradley signed up to work as an engineer in India under a two-year contract.
+In 1921, Bradley signed up to work as an engineer in India under a two-year contract.
 During his time in India he worked in the Rawalpindi area where he worked supervising a large workshop.
 He was troubled by the terrible working conditions and low pay that the workers received.
 Once he returned to Britain in early 1923, he joined the Communist Party of Great Britain (CPGB), and became a trade union activist and a shop steward in an engineering works.
 He once led a successful labour strike shortly before the 1926 United Kingdom general strike.
 As a part of joint efforts by the CPGB and the Soviet Union to train Indian communist leaders belonging to the Workers and Peasants Party, Bradley returned to India in Autumn of 1927, travelling with fellow CPGB activist Philip Spratt to Bombay (now Mumbai).
-Soon afterwards, Bradley became an Executive Committee member of both the All India Trade Union Congress, the Workers and Peasants Party, and the Vice-President of a newly formed mill-workers' union which reached a membership of 50,000 by the end of 1928.
+Soon afterwards, Bradley became an Executive Committee member of both the All India Trade Union Congress, the Workers and Peasants Party, and the Vice-President of a newly formed mill-workers' union (Girni Kamgar Union) which reached a membership of 50,000 by the end of 1928.
 He also held additional roles in trade unions dedicated to railway workers.